Fluffy lemon ricotta pancakes

 Method

-1. Set your oven on the lowest setting and line a large baking tray with baking paper.
-This can be used to keep the pancakes warm while you're cooking them.
+Set the oven to the lowest setting and line a large baking tray with baking paper.
+This can be used to keep the pancakes warm whilst you're cooking them.

-2. In a large bowl, mix the flour, sugar, baking powder and salt together.
-In a seperate bowl, whisk together the milk, ricotta, egg yolks, vanilla, lemon zest and juice until smooth (don't worry if there are some clumps from the ricotta).
-Pour this into the dry mix and fold through until just combined.
-You can use an electric whisk if you like, just keep the speed setting low (to stop the batter spraying everywhere!)
+In a large bowl, mix the flour, sugar, baking powder and salt together.
+In a separate bowl, whisk together the milk, ricotta, egg yolks, vanilla, lemon zest and juice until smooth (don't worry if there are some clumps from the ricotta).
+Pour the wet ingredients in with the dry ingredients and fold through with a spatula until just combined.

-3. In a clean bowl, use an electric whisk to beat the egg whites until stiff peaks form, then gently fold these into the pancake mix.
+In a clean bowl, use an electric mixer (or standing mixer with whisk attachment) to whisk the egg whites until glossy, stiff peaks form.
+Gently fold these in with the pancake mix.

 Nutritional Information